 The five multi-role defense missile systems are:

 Oldest of this series; these are being upgraded, with some adapted for and used on naval vessels, and some are being phased out in favor of ones listed below.
-Defunct units may be sold to Venezuela, or other allies.
+After the recent nato attack on Syria, Russia is preparing to sell these to Syria and possibly other allies as well.
 Iran already has an upgraded battery of these.
 There are about 1,000 total launch trucks just in Russia, with 4-10 missiles apiece.
-Can be on tracked or wheeled vehicles.
+They can be on tracked or wheeled vehicles.
 Their primary purpose is air defense, but can strike distant land and sea targets as well.
 The newest upgrade of these, called the S300V4, was set up recently in the Russian naval port of Tartus in Syria to protect the Syrian air force bases from impending cruise missile attacks.

 The S300/Kalibr missiles are also mounted onto most of Russia's corvette and larger naval vessels, and soon into their submarines as well.
 They can accurately destroy sea targets 350 km (217.5 miles) away as well as land targets up to 3,500 km (2,174.8 miles) away.
 Their original design as air interceptors is assumed to be intact when fired from sea instead of land.